Zhang Juzheng: Death and legacy

 Zhang died on 9 July 1582.
 Following his death, he was accused of the common transgressions of high-ranking officials, including bribery, indulgent living, favoring unqualified supporters, abuse of authority, and suppressing dissent.
 Shortly after, his supporters among the officials were removed from their positions, and in early 1583, his former ally Feng Bao was relocated to a lower-ranking position in Nanjing, where he eventually died.

 Zhang enforced a life of modesty upon the Emperor, who was deeply affected by Zhang's life of luxury.
 Zhang's entire family paid the price for his double morality, which angered the Emperor and caused him to look suspiciously at all officials.
 In April 1584, Zhang was accused by the concubine of Zhu Xianjie (d.
 1582), a member of the imperial family and prince of Liao, of embezzling the prince's property.
 The Emperor responded by confiscating Zhang's family property and Zhang himself was posthumously stripped of all titles and ranks.
 Zhang's eldest son, Zhang Jingxiu, and his wife, as well as his fourth son, committed suicide, while ten of Zhang's descendants were imprisoned in an empty house and died of starvation.
 The confiscation did not yield as much as the Emperor had expected.
 In Beijing and Jingzhou, properties and houses were seized, but only a relatively small amount of gold and silver was discovered.
 In Beijing, 2,400 liang (89.5 kg) of gold and 107,700 liang (4 tons) of silver were found, while in Jingzhou, 200,000 liang (7.5 tons) of silver and 110 boxes of valuables were seized.
 No art objects, such as paintings or calligraphy, were found, despite Zhang's renowned collection.
 This can be attributed to Zhang's close relationship with the commanders of the Embroidered Uniform Guard, specifically Liu Shouyou and Shi Jishu.
 These commanders owed their careers to Zhang, and in return, in 1584, they assisted the family in hiding a portion of their property.
-As a result, a significant amount of the confiscated property ended up in their own collections.
+A significant amount of the confiscated property ended up in their own collections.
 (Note: The disappearance of the Zhang collections was a remarkable event, and it immediately led the authorities to accuse Liu Shouyou and his colleagues.
 This was a serious crime that carried the punishment of death.
 Liu's friends and political allies, including the Emperor's younger brother Zhu Yiliu, Grand Secretary Shen Shixing, and several other officials, stood by his side and convinced the Emperor that Liu was innocent and the accusations were false.
 The Emperor hesitated and continued to promote Liu, but after a new wave of lawsuits, he eventually retired Liu in 1588.
 Liu then lived peacefully in his hometown until his death.)